 Consideration Plan Recommendations Rates: Determining which valuation base to use That Baw Baw Shire Council continues to apply Capital Improved Valuation (CIV) as the valuation methodology to levy Council rates.
 Rates: Determining the rating system That Council continues to apply differential rating as its rating system.
 Rates: What differential rates should be applied?
-That Council continues to apply differential rates for: Residential Land, including flats and units, at the general rate; and Farm Land at a discount of 10 per cent to the general rate; and Commercial and Industrial Land with a surcharge of 20 per cent on the general rate; and Vacant Land differential with a surcharge of 80 per cent on the general rate; and Urban Living Land differential at a discount of 10 per cent to the general rate; and Residential Development Land differential with a surcharge of 30 per cent on the general rate.
-Rates: Eligible pensioner rebate That Council continues to provide an eligible pensioner rebate of \$50 for all eligible pension card holders in addition to the State Government Rebate.
+That Council applies differential rates for: Residential Land, including flats and units, at the general rate; and Farm Land at a discount of 20 per cent to the general rate (a change from 10 per cent in the prior year); and Commercial and Industrial Land with a surcharge of 30 per cent on the general rate (a change from 20 per cent in the prior year); and Vacant Land differential with a surcharge of 80 per cent on the general rate; and Urban Living Land differential at a discount of 10 per cent to the general rate; and Residential Development Land differential with a surcharge of 30 per Rates: Eligible pensioner rebate That Council continues to provide an eligible pensioner rebate of \$50 for all eligible pension card holders in addition to the State Government Rebate.
 Rates: Impact of council revaluations That Council reviews the impacts of revaluations, provided by the Victorian Valuer General, as they occur.

 Consideration Plan Recommendations Rates: Special rates and charges That Council uses special rates and charges in instances that fit the following circumstances: • funding of narrowly defined capital projects (e.g. streetscape works, private road sealing) where special benefit can be shown to exist for a particular grouping of property owners; • raising funds for a dedicated purpose where the use of CIV is not the most equitable method of calculating property owner contributions. (e.g. Natural Disaster funds); and • covering the cost of an expense relating to a specific group of ratepayers (e.g. licensed premises).
 In circumstances outside of the above three scenarios, Council will use differential rating to achieve its objectives.
-Rates: Municipal charge That Council does not implement a Municipal Charge as part of its Revenue & Rating Plan in 2021/22.
-Rates: Service rates and charges That Council continues to apply a Waste Service Charge as part of its Revenue & Rating Plan in 2021/22 based on full cost recovery of the waste function.
+Rates: Municipal charge That Council does not implement a Municipal Charge as part of its Revenue & Rating Plan in 2022/23.
+Rates: Service rates and charges That Council continues to apply a Waste Service Charge as part of its Revenue & Rating Plan in 2022/23 based on full cost recovery of the waste function.
 Rates: Rate payment date options That Council continues to apply the recently legislated quarterly instalment payment option and does not offer the February lump sum payment option.
 That Council continues to have an early payment competition for those residents who wish to pay all instalments in a single payment by 30 September.
-Other income Council Fees and Charges will increase on average by one and a half per cent in 2021/22 Statutory Fees and Fines will continue to be based on Penalty Units as defined by the Department of Treasury and Finance.
-Interest charged on overdue rates is determined by the Penalty Interest Rate Act 1983.
+Other income Council Fees and Charges will increase on average by three per cent in 2022/23

+Consideration Plan Recommendations Statutory Fees and Fines will continue to be based on Penalty Units as defined by the Department of Treasury and Finance.
+Interest charged on overdue rates is determined by the Penalty Interest Rate Act 1983 .